dennisnordberg/julia-school/content/julia/why.md

 > ...
 Julia code is ... more than 100 times faster than the equivalent Python code.
 Multiple dispatch with function calls gives Julia extremely efficient code that is practically superior to any high-level language.
 Faster code in Julia can be achieved without any tricks like vectorization or outsourcing to C extensions.
 By contrast, such tricks are often necessary to speed up Python or R code.

+## The machine learning climate model that wouldn't exist without Julia

+MIT oceanographer Dr. Ferrari (yes, that's his real name, and yes I am jealous of his name, even though my maths teachers used to ask me if I was related to Paul Erdos) on [building a "disruptive" machine learning climate model backed by former Google CEO Eric Schmidt](https://www.csmonitor.com/Environment/2021/0122/Meet-the-team-shaking-up-climate-models):

+> There was no way we could have done it with another language ... after three or four months, we realized there was no way we could go back.

 ## Python slices drive me nuts

 Look at this Python code: